 Hobo Lobo of Hamelin is a thing by a dude, who’s all like, “I’M GONNA MAKE A THING.”
 And then he did.
 Or is doing.
 Or, you know, whatever.
 This dude can be found on the internet.
-He kerns alphabet soup and rearranges window dressing in the aether to put food on his family.
+He makes adventurous haute couture bespoke graceful exciting internets for a living.
+Hire him to make you one.

 If you’re on a crappy internet connection, my condolences.
 Even though 1MB per panel gives me nightmares, there is no way for me to make the thing I want to make if I compress the assets further.
 I’m sorry!
 Open the page and walk the dog while it loads.